aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.9.rst.txt

         7:     try:
     --> 8:         print(a[3], b[2])
                          ^^^^
-        9:     except Exception as e:
+        9:     except IndexError as e:

             a: (1, 2, 3)